greetclock/gauge-chart/README.md

 Like it?
 Give us a star :)

 ## Contributing
 Build the library with `npm run build`.
+For a production version with console warnings, execute `npm run build:prod_warn`.
 This will fetch all dependencies and then compile the `dist` files.
 To see the examples locally you can start a web server with `npm start dev` and go to `localhost:8080` (`localhost:8081` if port `8080` is busy).

 ## License (MIT)
 Copyright (c) 2017 RECOGIZER GROUP GmbH.